 The Women of Science research gathering hosted by Dean Catherine Lysack is a forum for faculty and post-doctoral researchers from across EACPHS to network, exchange ideas, and discuss research and leadership topics.
 It will be held Friday, Nov.
 30.

-Students, alumni and the community at large are invited to tour the four-floor facility on Nov.
-15. The Mortuary Science building is home to advanced teaching and research resources in embalming, pathology, anatomy, restorative arts and clinical laboratory science.
+Students, alumni and the community at large are invited to tour the four-floor Mortuary Science building on Nov.
+15. The building is home to advanced teaching and research resources in pathology, anatomy, restorative arts and clinical laboratory science.

 A launch event for the Race Card Project – an initiative that aims to hear, experience and collect real discussions about race, culture and identity on campus – will be held from 3-5 p.m. on Monday, Nov.
 5, in the atrium of the David Adamany Undergraduate Library.